 See photos of Arlington National Cemetery

-Across the Potomac River from Washington at the west end of the Memorial Bridge, Arlington, Virginia.
-(877) 907-8585.
+How to Get to Arlington National Cemetery: The Cemetery is located across the Potomac River from Washington DC at the west end of the Memorial Bridge in Arlington, Virginia.
 See a Map

 To get to the cemetery, take Metro to the Arlington National Cemetery Station, take the express bus from the National Mall, or walk in across the Memorial Bridge.
 The cemetery is also a stop on most Washington, DC sightseeing tours.
 There is a a large parking garage with plenty of spaces.
 Rates are $1.75 per hour for the first three hours, and $2.50 per hour thereafter.

 Open daily including December 25.
 April through September hours are 8:00 a.m. to 7:00 p.m.
 October through March hours are 8:00 a.m. to 5 p.m.